The coupling method for inhomogeneous random intersection graphs: Sharp thresholds

-Recall that random graph $\G{2}{\cdot}\cup\G{3}{\cdot}$ is constructed by making independent draws of edges and hyperedges in an auxiliary hypergraph.
-The number of draws is given by random variables.
-Couplings (i)--(iii) may relay on this construction.
-In the coupling (i)--(iii) in order to get from $\G{2}{\Po{\binom{n}{2}\ln(1-\pdwa)^{-1}}}\cup\G{3}{\Po{\binom{n}{3}\ln (1-\ptrzy)^{-1}}}$ a graph $\G{2}{M_2} \cup \G{3}{M_3}$ {\whp} we make some additional draws.
-Moreover by the sharp concentration of the Poisson distribution and \eqref{RownanieYikoncentracja} {\whp} the number of additional draws is at most $K\omega\sqrt{n\ln n}$ for some constant $K$.
-Under condition that the number of additional draws is bounded at most $K\omega\sqrt{n\ln n}$, probability that an edge (hyperedge) containing $v$ is chosen in at least $2$ additional draws is at most.
+Note that in the couplings (i)--(iii) in order to construct a graph $\G{2}{M_2} \cup \G{3}{M_3}$ from $\Gsuma$ one make some additional draws of hyperedges in auxiliary hypergraphs $\mathbb{H}_{*2}(n,\cdot)\cup \mathbb{H}_{*3}(n,\cdot)$.
+By the sharp concentration of the Poisson distribution and \eqref{RownanieYikoncentracja} {\whp} the number of additional draws is at most $K\omega\sqrt{n\ln n}$ for some constant $K$.
+Under condition that the number of additional draws is at most $K\omega\sqrt{n\ln n}$, probability that a hyperedge containing $v$ is chosen in at least $3$ of the additional draws is at most.

+Therefore by the union bound and \eqref{RownanieAv} {\whp} for all $v\in\V$ in the construction of $\Gsuma$ the number of draws in which a hyperedge containing $v$ is chosen is at least $|W'(v)|-3$.

+Now we will show the relation between the number of draws and the number of edges incident to $v$ in $\Gsuma$.
+Note that the number of draws made in the construction of $\Gsuma$ is a random variable with the expected value at most $S_1=O(n\ln n)$.
+Therefore by Markov's inequality {\whp} the number of draws made in the construction of $\Gsuma$ is at most $n\ln^2 n$.
+In addition the probability that a pair $\{v,v'\}$ is contained in a hyperedge chosen in a given draw is at most $6/n(n-1)$.
+Therefore the probability that there exists an edge in $\Gsuma$ drawn at least $3$ times during the construction is at most

-Moreover each draw (each chosen hyperedge) generates at most $2$ edges incident to $v$.
-Concluding in the probability space of the coupling \eqref{RownanieCoupmprim} {\whp} the number of edges incident to $v$ in $\Gsuma$ is at least $W'(v)-2-2$.
-Therefore if degree of $v$ in $\Gsuma$ is at most $C$ then $W'(v)\le C + 4$.
+Concluding, we have that {\whp} for all $v\in\V$ the number of edges incident to $v$ in $\Gsuma$ is at least half of the number of drawn hyperedges containing $v$, which is {\whp} at least $\frac{|W'(v)|-3}{2}$.
+Thus in the probability space of the couplings {\whp} for all $v\in\V$ of degree at most $C$ in $\Gsuma$ we have $|W'(v)|\le 2C+6$.

-Finally, probability that there are two vertices $v,v'$ such that $|W'(v)|\le C+4$ and $|W'(v')|\le C+4$ connected by a path of length at most $5$ in $\Gnmprim{m'}$ is at most
+Finally, probability that there are two vertices $v,v'$ such that $|W'(v)|\le 2C+6$ and $|W'(v')|\le 2C+6$ connected by a path of length at most $5$ in $\Gnmprim{m'}$ is at most